Tracking and Control of Gauss-Markov Processes over Packet-Drop Channels with Acknowledgments: Random-Rate Budgets

 \section{Random-Rate Budgets}

-In this section we generalize the results of \secref{s:no-drops} to random rates $\{\rt\}$ that are independent of each other and of $\{\bw_t\}$.
-Rate $\rt$ is revealed to the encoder just before the transmission at time~$t$.
+In practice, the available transmission rate may vary across time depending on the quality of service offered by the infrastructure, as well as, due to other applications sharing the same infrastructure.
+We therefore generalize next the results of \secref{s:no-drops} to random rates $\{\rt\}$ that are independent of each other and of $\{\bw_t\}$.
+Due to the dynamic nature of the problem, the rate $\rt$ is revealed to the observer just before the transmission of time~$t$.